stepanyurkiv/Daikin-AC-Homekit/README.md

 # Fujitsu-AC-Homekit by Homekit Italia Group

-A firmware for ESP8266 to use to control Fujitsu Air Conditioner. the code is based on peros ac_multiple_sensors using the maxim kulkin's libraries.
+A firmware for ESP8266 to use to control Fujitsu Air Conditioner. the code is based on peros ac_multiple_sensors fw using the maxim kulkin's libraries.

 A special thanks to @GPL71 and @lizzus for their support.